shaunorpen/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a database where records in tables are referred to using keys.
+Each row in a table has a unique key which can be used to access it.
+Records in one table can refer to records in other tables using just their key to define the relationship.

+SQL - Structured Query Language - is the language used to interact with relational databases.
+It is split into parts which allow users to do different things.
+For example DDL enables users to define and update tables.
+DML allows users to manipulate data in tables.
+DQL allows users to query the data held in tables.

 - [ ] Why do tables need a `primary key`?

+Primary keys are used to uniquely refer to each row in a table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A junction table.

 ## Minimum Viable Product